Richard Lucas September 2017

 for my Project Kazimierz podcast

 more than a year ago.
 I am making this commitment to him.
 Yesterday while talking about the course, he showed me his diary – and described his own time management processes.
 Without – as far as I can see – training or courses of any type – he has such a good personal productivity process that I’ll be inviting him back for another Podcast interview.
-He is not crazily busy, is excellent at prioritization, delegation, and saying “no” to things that don’t fit his plans.
+He is not crazily busy, is excellent at prioritization, delegation, and good at saying “no” to suggestions that don’t fit his plans.
 He’s also good at business.
 The company he has run since its founding – Argos Multilingual

-– is the largest and consistently profitable of all the companies I am involved in with a terrific team and tremendous growth prospects.
+– is the largest and consistently profitable of all the companies I am involved in, with a terrific team and tremendous growth prospects.

-I am not a “newbie” to the idea of personal productivity processes being important .
+I am not a “newbie” to the idea of personal productivity processes being important.